Barbara Hogan: Career

+Hogan was released in 1990 with the unbanning of outlawed organisations and together with other political prisoners, most notably Nelson Mandela.
+She served as a member of ANC National Executive Committee from 1990 to 1992, and played a pivotal role in restructuring the ANC in her capacity as regional secretary of the Pretoria-Witwatersrand-Vereeniging (PWV) regional office (Gauteng).
+During this period, she also took part in the Convention for a Democratic South Africa talks, which ended segregation and led to the a new democratic government.

+In 1993, she was appointed head of Policy Development at the Development Bank of Southern Africa.

+After the first democratic elections delivered government to the ANC, Hogan became a Member of Parliament in 1994.
+She served as chairperson of the portfolio committee on Finance from 1999 until 2004, and was also chairperson of the Standing Committee on Public Accounts and the Standing Committee on the Auditor-General.

-When Kgalema Motlanthe took office as president on 25 September 2008, he appointed Hogan as Minister of Health to replace Manto Tshabalala-Msimang.
-Hogan was named Minister of Public Health in September 2008 on the basis of her financial managerial skills, which were urgently needed in the rundown Department of Health, according to her in a 2008 interview by News24.
-Although Hogan was not a medical professional, she said that she had a very capable deputy, Dr Molefi Sefularo, who was a medical doctor and had been very engaged in the healthcare sector.
-Hogan helped the South African government address the AIDS pandemic among South Africans after almost a decade of denial and neglect by the previous Minister of Health, Manto Tshabalala-Msimang.
+When Kgalema Motlanthe took office as president on 25 September 2008, he appointed Hogan as Minister of Health to replace Manto Tshabalala-Msimang, who had not done enough to combat the HIV/AIDS epidemic in the country.
+Hogan was named Minister of Public Health in September 2008 on the basis of her financial managerial skills, which were urgently needed in the Department of Health.
+Although Hogan was not a medical professional, she said that she had a very capable deputy, Molefi Sefularo, a medical doctor who had been very engaged in the healthcare sector.
+Hogan was keen to roll out anti-retrovirals, working with the government to address the AIDS pandemic among South Africans.
+She served in this capacity until 10 May 2009.

-Hogan is a member of the advisory board of the Amandla AIDS Fund (AAF), which was established by the nonprofit organisation Artists for a New South Africa (ANSA) in 2003 with a $2.5 million donation from Carlos and Deborah Santana, which represented the entire net proceeds of the 2003 U.S. Summer Santana Shaman tour.
-AAF provides grants to effective South African efforts to combat AIDS and also develops innovative, collaborative programmes.
-Amandla means "strength" or "power" in Zulu, Xhosa and other South African languages.
-The AAF advisory board, formerly chaired by the late Archbishop Desmond Tutu, includes leading South African HIV/AIDS experts and AIDS activists who help select effective South African organisations and programmes to receive grants.
-In the past year, AAF has allocated and granted over $1.25 million to HIV/AIDS advocacy, prevention and treatment programmes.
-ANSA also works to further civil rights and safeguard voting rights in the U.S.

-In May 2009, she was appointed to the Ministry of Public Enterprises, from which she was axed in 2010 by President Jacob Zuma.
-In December 2015, she denounced the president for sacking the then finance minister (Nhlanhla Nene) and called on the citizenry to "rise up and say enough is enough."

-Zondo Commission Inquiry into state capture
+On 10 May 2009, in the new Cabinet appointed by President Jacob Zuma, Hogan was appointed to the Ministry of Public Enterprises, until her resignation in November 2010.

-In 2018, Hogan testified before The Judicial Commission of Inquiry into Allegations of State Capture, stating that former president Jacob Zuma had pressured her into appointing Siyabonga Gama as Transnet CEO, "despite him facing allegations of misconduct."
+In December 2015, Hogan denounced President Zuma for sacking finance minister Nhlanhla Nene.
+In 2018, Hogan testified before The Judicial Commission of Inquiry into Allegations of State Capture, stating that Zuma had pressured her into appointing Siyabonga Gama as Transnet CEO, "despite him facing allegations of misconduct."

+In 2020, Hogan gave testimony at the second inquest on the death of Neil Aggett, who had been found hanging in a cell at John Vorster Square in February 1982, after being detained without trial for 70 days and tortured by security police.